How to deal with a toxic manager

 3. Use a nuclear option

-The manager is just insufferable and abusive.
+Your managers are just insufferable and abusive.

 At this point, you need to make a decision.